Slow Cooker Mushroom Pot Roast

 This recipe created by Kalyn with inspiration from Stove Top Pot Roast with Mushrooms and Sage.

 Amount Per Serving: Calories: 664Total Fat: 40gSaturated Fat: 16gUnsaturated Fat: 21gCholesterol: 222mgSodium: 502mgCarbohydrates: 6gFiber: 1gSugar: 3gProtein: 69g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This post roast with mushrooms is low-carb, low-glycemic, and approved for all phases of the South Beach Diet.
-If you use approved mushroom cubes or base the recipe can easily be gluten-free, Paleo, or Whole 30 as well.
+This pot roast with mushrooms is low-carb, Keto, and approved for all phases of the original South Beach Diet.
+If you use approved mushroom cubes or base the recipe can easily be gluten-free.

 Find More Recipes Like This One:

+Use Slow Cooker Recipes to find more recipes like this one.
 Use the Diet Type Index to find more recipes suitable for a specific eating plan.
-Or Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.